jwatki8/Projects/README.md

 ### Hyperparameters

-Because I am dealing with a very large data set I ran a RandomizedSearchCV for the hyperparameters individually.
+Because I am dealing with a very large data set, I ran a RandomizedSearchCV for the hyperparameters individually.
 This decreased the time for the CV search dramatically.
 The max_features parameter was the most important to me so I started there using values of 10, 20, 30, 40 and 50.
 The CV search determined the best max feature parameter was 50.

 Nest I wanted to find the best number of estimators.
 I tested the values 100,200,300 and 400.
 The best n_estimators parameter was 300.